rasmusab/officialcocktails/officialcocktails.com/content/cocktails/champagne_cocktail.md

 - Use the right glass: Serve Champagne cocktails in a tall, narrow glass called a flute, or a wider glass called a coupe.
 This allows the Champagne to retain its bubbles and aroma.
 - Garnish with a twist: Finish the cocktail with a twist of lemon or lime, or add berries or mint leaves to complement the flavors.

-## Alcohol-free alternative to a Champagne cocktail
+## Alcohol-free alternative to the Champagne cocktail

 An alcohol-free alternative to a Champagne cocktail can be a Sparkling Cider Cocktail, which can provide the same fizzy and celebratory feeling without the alcohol.
 To make this, one can take a bottle of sparkling apple cider, add a splash of freshly squeezed grapefruit juice, and a few dashes of bitters.
 This can be poured into a champagne flute and garnished with a slice of apple and a sprig of rosemary for added aroma and visual appeal.
 The Sparkling Cider cocktail can be a refreshing and delicious drink for all ages and occasions.